 William Reffell (1797-1846)

 There is some degree of doubt over William Reffell’s parentage.
 It was alleged during the court of appeal into the will of Madame Caballero, that his father was the Richard Reffell who married Mary Leshley, being the widow of John Leshley and the mother of the Madame.
-This was not proved beyond all doubt in court and hence the will judgement went against the Reffell clan.
+This was not proved beyond all doubt in court and hence the will judgement went against the Reffell family.
 Nonetheless, there is strong circumstantial evidence that this was indeed the case, as is evidenced by the fact that she took over guardianship of the children after their father’s early death.

 William was born in Chichester Sussex during 1797 and had two diverse careers.
 At the age of 14 he joined the navy and served on a number of ships including HMS Spartan, HMS Marlbro’, HMS Albion and HMS Northumberland.
 He then left the navy around 1815 and became a schoolteacher during the 1820s in the Marylebone area of London.
 He was married to Elizabeth Parry at St Anne Soho on 21 March 1820, and their first three children were baptised in St Marylebone; Mary Ann (1820), William (1823) and Antonio (born & died Devonshire Street 1825).
 Their next child John Alfred was born in 1827, somewhere in Middlesex.